Spycies

-Spycies (动物特工局) is a 2019 Chinese-French computer-animated spy film directed by Guillaume Ivernel and Zhiyi Zhang.
+Spycies (动物特工局) is a 2019 animated science fiction spy film directed by Guillaume Ivernel and Zhiyi Zhang.
 It was funded by iQIYI Motion Pictures and produced by Lux Populi.
-The film premiered at the Annecy International Animation Film Festival in France on 14 June 2019 and at the Shanghai International Film Festival in China on 17 June 2019 (where it was nominated for Best Animated Feature) before being theatrically released in China on 11 January 2020.
+The film is a Chinese-French co-production and premiered at the Annecy International Animation Film Festival on 14 June 2019 and at the Shanghai International Film Festival in China on 17 June 2019 (where it was nominated for Best Animated Feature) before being theatrically released in China on 11 January 2020.
+The title is a pun on "species".

 Synopsis

-Special agent cat Vladimir Willis is not good at obeying orders, so he is sent on a disciplinary assignment to a remote off-shore platform to guard a top-secret cargo, accompanied with timid rookie rat Hector.
+In years 2300,special agent cat Vladimir Willis is not good at obeying orders, so he is sent on a disciplinary assignment to a remote off-shore platform to guard a top-secret cargo, accompanied with timid rookie rat Hector.
 But when a gang of mysterious figures break into the platform and steal the cargo, Vladimir and Hector must retrieve the cargo.